 (d) Waiver; Withdrawal.
 Except as provided in Rule 38(b)(2), a party waives a jury trial

 unless its demand is properly filed and served.
-A proper demand may be withdrawn only if all parties consent.
+A properly filed and served demand may be withdrawn only if all parties consent.

 Rule 38.1.
 Setting Civil Actions for Trial; Postponements; Scheduling Conflicts; Dismissal Calendar